Facebook Pixel

 The lives and health spared by EPA’s regulation would have been mostly those of the poor–including poor children–who live in precisely the kind of financially disadvantaged neighborhoods where homes and yards are regularly blanketed with toxic soot.

-In its reasoning, the majority barely even noticed the fact that EPA's regulation would have saved lives and health, or that, in the 10+ years it worked to find the most cost-effective regulation, EPA considered numerous times the cost of the power plants' compliance with the regulation.
+In its reasoning, the majority barely even noticed the fact that EPA’s regulation would have saved lives and health, or that, in the 10+ years it worked to find the most cost-effective regulation, EPA considered numerous times the cost of the power plants’ compliance with the regulation.
 Instead, the majority fastened its gaze only on the fact that, in the earliest stage of the process, EPA did not consider the cost.
-In other words, according to the majority, EPA's consideration of compliance costs at stages 2-10 of its process was irrelevant; but its failure to consider cost of compliance at stage 1-when there was not even a regulation on the table whose costs could be calculated-was fatal.
+In other words, according to the majority, EPA’s consideration of compliance costs at stages 2-10 of its process was irrelevant; but its failure to consider the cost of compliance at stage 1–when there was not even a regulation on the table whose costs could be calculated–was fatal.

 What especially raises the troubling moral questions in the majority’s opinion is the term it used (and EPA used, it should be noted) to refer to the lives and health that would have been spared by the regulation: